Burkina Faso–Libya relations: History

 Libya made an effort to re-establish close cooperation, with a number of state visits following the coup.
 By 1988, relations were even better than during Sankara's heyday.
 Despite Libya's status as a pariah state, Compaoré would remain a close Libyan ally, visiting Tripoli a number of times, condemning United States air strikes against Libya, maintaining close military cooperation, and establishing the joint Banque Arab-Libyenne du Burkina.
 Acting as a middle man for Libya, Burkina Faso became heavily involved in the First Liberian Civil War and the Sierra Leone Civil War, sending arms and deploying troops in favour of Charles Taylor's National Patriotic Front of Liberia.

 A sign of the close Burkinabé–Libyan relations at the turn of the millennium was the creation of the Community of Sahel-Saharan States, which both countries were founding members of.
 Relations became far more complicated in the 21st century, when the 2011 Libyan Civil War broke out.
 On 24 August 2011, after the fall of Tripoli to rebel hands, Burkina Faso announced that it had stopped recognizing the Great Socialist People's Libyan Arab Jamahiriya, and instead recognized the rival National Transitional Council.
 Despite this, the country initially extended an offer of asylum to Gaddafi, even though it was a signatory of the International Criminal Court, which had charged the Libyan leader with crimes against humanity.
 The offer was later withdrawn on 7 September.
 After Western bombers scattered and thinned out the last layer of his bodyguard and personal entourage, Muammar Gaddafi was captured and assassinated on 20 October 2011 amid the NATO military intervention.

 Three years later, the turn came to President Blaise Compaoré to be overthrown.
 The 2014 Burkinabé uprising broke out in late October 2014, eventually forcing Compaoré to resign and flee the country.
 Likewise forced to leave his position was Yéro Boly, Minister of Defence since 2004 and the Burkinabé ambassador to Libya between 1988 and 1995.
-On the first day of the uprising, a protester in Bobo Dioulasso pulled down a statue of Compaoré – notably leaving an adjacent statue of the Gaddafi, erected in the mid-1990s, intact.
+On the first day of the uprising, a protester in Bobo Dioulasso pulled down a statue of Compaoré – notably leaving an adjacent statue of Gaddafi, erected in the mid-1990s, intact.

 A sign of the cultural exchange between Burkina Faso and Libya during the Gaddafi era is the involvement of Burkinabé football players in Libyan sports – among them Harouna Bamogo, Pierre Koulibaly, and Paul Koulibaly.